 Capacity — The number of entities the queue can store simultaneously

-Discipline — A feature determines which entity departs first if the queue stores multiple entities
+Queue Policy — Which entity departs first, if the queue stores multiple entities

-Sometimes, a queue in a model is similar to an analogous aspect of the real-world system being modeled.
+Sometimes, a queue in a model is similar to an aspect of a real-world system.
 This kind of queue is sometimes called a physical queue.
 For example, you might use a queue to represent a sequence of:

 People standing in line

 Airplanes waiting to access a runway

 Parts waiting to be assembled in a factory

 In other cases, a queue in a model does not arise in an obvious way from a real-world system, but instead is included for modeling purposes.
 This kind of queue is sometimes called a logical queue.
 For example, you might use a queue to provide a temporary storage area for entities that might otherwise have nowhere to go.
 Using logical queues can prevent deadlocks or simplify the simulation.